polytaskdev/Polytask/README.md

 1. Go to [Polytask](https://polytaskdev.github.io/Polytask/)
 2. Click the plus button on the website to add windows
 3. Profit

+## How to delete all windows
+To delete all windows, you just need to:
+1. Click the **x** in the upper right corner of the polytask website
+2. Then the windows will be deleted

 ## Creators
 Zhenyu Liang (Adv), Tony, Sumah